 Oats (Avena sativa) are a whole-grain cereal mainly grown in the US and Europe.
 Oats are very well-balanced with 66% carbohydrates, 17% protein, 7% fat, and 11% fiber.
 Just one of many reasons to love oats is they pack more protein that most grains!
 They are high in vitamins, minerals and antioxidants.
 In fact, whole oats are the only source of a unique group of antioxidants called avenanthramides believed to offer protection against cardiovascular disease.

-All oats are considered “whole grain,” and do not lose their nutritional value.
+All oats are considered "whole grain," and do not lose their nutritional value.
 Non-contaminated oats are considered gluten free.
 I would look for gluten free certification on the label before consuming if you follow a gluten free diet.
-I look to Bob’s Red Mill for gluten free oats because I trust their products completely!

-On to Instant Pot Steel Cut Oats Breakfast Pudding
+Making Instant Pot Breakfast Pudding

 If steel cut oats cook on the stove in 30 minutes, why mess with the Instant Pot/pressure cooker?
 YOU.
 CAN.
 WALK.
 AWAY.
 Applause!
 I don't want to stand at the stove and stir for 30 minutes.
 If you forget to stir, you have scorched steel cut oats.
 Additionally, this "pudding" has a custard base.
 You'd have to bake it in the oven to get similar results.